Sanford Health to Host Park Rapids Vaccine Blitz

 People will be observed on-site for 15 minutes after receiving the COVID-19 vaccine.
 The most common side effects are injection site pain, soreness, and swelling.

 Preferences for which brand of vaccine a person receives will not be accepted.
-The Johnson and Johnson vaccine does not require a second booster dose.
+The Johnson & Johnson vaccine does not require a second booster dose.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.